munia121/assignment-11-client/README.md

 Feature-2: User Account: Allow users to create where they can manage their borrowing history, renew books, place holds , and create reading lists

-Feature-3 : Book Borrowing and Renewals:Online booking and reservation system for books.
-Ability for users to renew borrowed books online, if allowed.
+Feature-3 :Only available books will be shown and user can view books in tabular format or card format if desired.

 # Tecnology used:
 <b> react, javascript, nodejs, mongodb, expressjs, firebase, html-css,tailwind.</b>